“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 A – Yes, we now have a completely new line of Pono guitars.

-In the nylon string catagory we make what is called a “hybrid” or “crossover” being a classical nylon string guitar, but lacking “classical” design, namely a fingerboard width at the nut and radiused fingerboard similar to steel string guitars.
-And a cutaway body.
+In the nylon string catagory we make a modified Tenor 4-String guitar, and a 6-String Hybrid.
+It’s called a “hybrid” or “crossover” due to a combination of steel and nylon guitar designs.
+Fingerboard is radiused, body is cutaway, and the nut width is 1 7/8, all similar to steel string guitars.
 So it’s a steel string guitar design, with nylon strings.
 Easy to play and a beautiful sweet tone.

-Pono Guitars are a very limited availability, and otherwise on a custom order basis.
-As of 2013 Pono Guitars are not available through out network of dealers.
+Pono Guitars are a very limited production.
+Currently, except for distribution in Australia, we are selling our guitars direct.
 Please click on the tab “Instruments” and then “Pono Guitars”.

 Q – Other than body woods of Acacia, Mahogany, Rosewood, and Ebony, what top woods do you do use?